pierky/arouteserver/docs/GENERAL.rst

-  Please note that this method is far from guaranteeing that a cryptographically validated datased is retrieved from a trusted cache, unless the URL of a local, trusted instance of RPKI Validator is provided below in the **ripe_rpki_validator_url** option.
+  Please note that this method is far from guaranteeing that a cryptographically validated dataset is retrieved from a trusted cache, unless the URL of a local, trusted instance of RPKI Validator is provided below in the **ripe_rpki_validator_url** option.